jackshiels/bananai/README.md

 A large amount of the accuracy loss came from the model's inability to distinguish between ripe and underripe bananas, which have a subtle difference in colour and texture.
 Another study had similarly degraded accuracy between these categories (Mazen & Nashat, 2018).

 ![ripe and underripe comparison](https://github.com/jackshiels/bananai/blob/main/GitImages/ripe_underripe_comparison.jpg?raw=true)
 Figure 7: ripe and underripe comparison.

 As such, a decision was made to narrow categories to ripe and overripe.

 ## Two Category Model
-The two category model proved significantly more accurate.
+The two-category model proved significantly more accurate.
 It is surmised that this increase in accuracy comes from the removal of ambiguity between unripe and ripe image categories, which were quite similar.
 Two category accuracy only increased marginally with an increase in images.

 ![two category accuracy with images](https://github.com/jackshiels/bananai/blob/main/GitImages/Charts/2cat_accuracy_image_quantity.png?raw=true)
 Figure 8: two category accuracy with images.